Special Report: Towns go dark with post office closings

 "There's still a real digital divide between rural and urban America," said Ed Luttrell, president of the National Grange, which represents rural America.
 "You look at rural folks, they tend to rely much more heavily on the Postal Service for delivery of a wide variety of necessities than urban people."

 Reuters gauged communities' Internet connectivity by comparing their locations with a national map of wired broadband availability that's compiled by the Commerce Department.
-Areas were identified that met the most basic government threshold of 768 kilobyte per-second-download speed - a speed that corresponds roughly to the "3G" service speed on most phones .
+Areas were identified that met the most basic government threshold of 768 kilobits-per-second download speed - a speed that corresponds roughly to the "3G" service speed on most phones.
 In areas lacking wired broadband, residents may sometimes still connect online through a satellite or wireless provider willing to extend them service, Commerce Department officials say.

 But higher costs and lower dependability often discourage individuals and businesses from using the Internet for commercial transactions, and many older residents have never trusted online commerce or owned a computer.

-Note: (This story was corrected to change the number of states (from 48 to 49) and corrects kilobytes to kilobits)